I’ve had miso-glazed eggplant when I’m out for dinner and have loved them!

-I’ve had Miso Glazed Eggplants when I’m out for dinner and have absolutely loved them!
-I’ve always seen restaurants using the bigger, Italian style eggplants, but not the thin long Japanese variety that I’ve utilised in my recipe.
+I’ve always seen restaurants using the bigger, Italian style eggplants, but not the thin long Japanese variety that I’ve utilised in this recipe.
 You can also use Chinese eggplants, which are lighter in colour than the Japanese ones.

 There’s something about this flavour combination that I really like.
 I love Asian food and have started making more of it at home.